The 14 Best Things to Do in Asheboro, NC

 advertisement

 TOP: The Watani Grasslands were the most surprising thing I saw at the North Carolina Zoo.
-BOTTOM: An elephant tossing dirt onto his or her back was the most interesting thing I saw.
+BOTTOM: An elephant tossing dirt onto its back was the most interesting thing I saw.

 Sprawling across 2,600 wooded acres just fifteen minutes from downtown Asheboro, the North Carolina Zoo offers encounters with animals living in natural habitats.
 Enclosures are measured in acres instead of square footage as the animals roam across prairies and bathe in lakes.
 Visitors wander concrete paths beneath bamboo forests or take the easy way – a tram that quickly whisks them between different sections of the zoological park.